Emmanuel Bonne

-Emmanuel Bonne ([emanɥɛl bɔn]; born 13 August 1970) is a French career diplomat who has served as diplomatic advisor to the President of France since 2019.
+Emmanuel Bonne ([emanɥɛl bɔn]; born 13 August 1970) is a French career diplomat who has served as the diplomatic advisor to the President of France since 2019.
 During his tenure under Emmanuel Macron he has been playing a role in various matters such as the 45th G7 summit, the Joint Comprehensive Plan of Action, negotiations following the incarceration of Fariba Adelkhah and Roland Marchal in Iran, Nord Stream 2 and the AUKUS pact, as well as in bilateral relations with various countries.
 A former ambassador, Bonne is a former political scientist specializing in issues of the Middle East.

+He has been working as assistant professor at Marmara University, Public Management (in french) department in Istanbul/Turkey during 1993-1994.

 Diplomatic career

 Bonne is a graduate of the Grenoble Institute of Political Studies with a Diplôme d'études approfondies in Comparative politics.
 After working as a researcher at the CERMOC in Beirut he was admitted to the competitive examination as a Conseiller des affaires étrangères du cadre d'Orient in March 2000.
 Thereafter he has held several positions and diplomatic ranks: